ten-protocol/ten-whitepaper/threat-model.md

 There are no risks of driving other aggregators out of business by denying them the chance to win rollups since they will get the reward of being active nodes.

+### Catastrophic events
+One crucial challenge of such a system is ensuring that some catastrophic event cannot leave all the value locked.
+[todo tudor]

 ## Front-Running by Aggregators
+[todo tudor - this is duplicated]
 A TEE that emits events and responds to balance enquires becomes vulnerable to front-running attacks.
 An Aggregator could, in theory, execute a transaction from an account they control, then execute a user transaction, then execute another transaction from a controlled account, and be able to learn something.

 This process is much more complicated and expensive than traditional public front-running and MEV, but it does not solve the problem completely.